Check out my rankings within each division by clicking on the links below. If there is a lineal champion in the weight

 4. Carlos Cuadras (36-2-1)

-In September, Mexico's Cuadras got the biggest fight of his career, an opportunity to defend his title against then-pound-for-pound king Roman "Chocolatito" Gonzalez.
+In September 2016, Mexico's Cuadras got the biggest fight of his career, an opportunity to defend his title against then-pound-for-pound king Roman "Chocolatito" Gonzalez.
 It was a terrific fight and very competitive, but Gonzalez won a close decision to take the belt.
 Cuadras wanted an immediate rematch but was denied and instead stayed busy in a lackluster decision win against countryman David Carmona on the March 18 Gennady Golovkin-Daniel Jacobs HBO PPV.
-With Gonzalez losing on the card, there goes the lucrative rematch, although Cuadras has been ordered to face former unified flyweight titlist Juan Francisco Estrada (35-2) in an eliminator Sept.
+With Gonzalez losing on the card, there goes the lucrative rematch, although he has been ordered to face former unified flyweight titlist Juan Francisco Estrada (35-2) in an eliminator Sept.
 9 on the undercard.
 But Cuadras fought so well that HBO is bringing him back to face former two-time title challenger McWilliams Arroyo (16-3) on the "Superfly 2" card.